An employee’s unfair dismissal claim for sending offensive messages to a young nurse on Instagram has been dismissed by The Fair Work Commission.

 While this appears to be a clear case of misconduct, it’s important to consider how messages you send on social media might be judged.
 Even those you think are private, could impact your professional reputation or employment if seen by a potential employer, patient or colleague.

 As a doctor, you are required to meet the standards of professional behaviour outlined in the Medical Board of Australia’s Good Medical Practice: a code of conduct for doctors in Australia.
-The Social Media Policy released by AHPRA and the National Boards, confirms the professional obligations in the Code of Conduct apply when using social media.
+The social media guidance released by AHPRA and the National Boards, confirms the professional obligations in the Code of Conduct apply when using social media.

 Many hospitals and practices have policies in place regarding the use of social media.
 It’s important you familiarise yourself with these policies and abide by them.